-Board members can have different perceptions and expectations regarding the role of board members.
+Individual board members can have different perceptions and expectations regarding their role.
 Time spent on operational discussion versus strategic matters presents a common challenge for sporting organisations.

-A board role description should be developed to clearly outline the key roles, responsibilities and expectations of board members.
+A board role description should be developed and implemented to clearly outline the key roles, responsibilities and expectations of all board members.

-Board Member Role Description (Vicsport)
+TEMPLATE Board Member Role Description (Vicsport)